 However, users with older model iPhones that cannot upgrade to iOS 10 or iOS 9.3.2 continue to report intermittent issues with their iPhones’ GPS.
 In particular, on these older models, both Google Maps and Waze still don’t always function although the Apple Map works most of the time.

 Downgrading the iOS to the prior version using ipsw is not going to work here as this problem has been happening since the last few upgrades after 9.3.
 We are hoping that Apple finds a way soon to address this issue for all iPhone models.

 Many Users have reported that updating to iOS 9.3.4 has solved this issue.
 Special Thanks to Josh for confirming this.
 The 9.3.4 is also helping users that have Bluetooth issues and Airplay issues on their device.
 Please give it a try if you are still experiencing the GPS/Bluetooth issues.

 Checked with AT&T Customer service.
 Their suggestion was to try one of the steps from an earlier article that we published in 2012.
 Please give this a try and see if it helps out with your issues.
 The basic steps outlined in the post should work for the current iOS versions.

 Some users found that by replacing the internal antenna they were able to circumvent the issue.
 We don’t think that this DIY approach is that easy.
 It is a risky move at best if you do not know what you are doing.

-If you have upgraded your iPhone to iOS 9.3.2 and are still having the issues with GPS, you should take your iPhone to the Genius store.
+If you have upgraded your iPhone to the latest available iOS and are still having the issues with GPS, you should take your iPhone to the Genius store.
 If your device is under warranty, you should be able to get a replacement phone.